Three Stones › 2010

 premiere: Ludovico Ensemble & Jeffrey Means, conductor; March 22, 2011 at Boston Conservatory

-aggressively mined.
+The three stones which provide the titles of the movements of this piece have special meanings to humans.
+Malachite was once prized for its supposed medicinal purposes, and was aggressively mined.
 Agate was once considered a precious stone for its banded patterns, but because of its frequent natural imperfections it is no longer widely sought after.
 Bismuth is a synthetic metal manufactured primarily for industrial uses, and its brilliant colors are purely incidental.

 Each of these stones has held a position of great importance to humans at some point.
-My piece is constructed out of canons which represent the relationship of pursuit that we feel we share with the stones.
+My piece is constructed out of canons which represent the relationship of pursuit that we share with the stones.
 The canons do not follow conventional rules- the first is in rhythmic unison, while the pitches are ordered canonically.
 The remaining ones treat rhythm flexibly, but each employs a single melody.